battle-tactics-strategies

 Conclusion: More Than a Tomb Guard

 The Terracotta Army is far more than a collection of statues; it is a strategic document, a military manual in clay.
 It reveals how the Qin state transformed warfare through standardization, mass production, combined arms tactics, and rigorous command.
 The army's role in ancient Chinese warfare strategies was not merely as a tool for conquest, but as a model for how to build, organize, and sustain a military empire.
-The legacy of these strategies—discipline, logistics, and innovation—continues to shape Chinese military thought and remains a stunning testament to the brilliance of ancient Chinese warfare, frozen in terracotta for eternity.
+The legacy of these strategies—discipline, logistics, and innovation—continues to shape Chinese military thought and remains a stunning example of the sophistication of ancient Chinese warfare, frozen in terracotta for eternity.

 Further reading: For an in-depth scholarly analysis, see Cambridge University Press: The Terracotta Army and Qin Military Strategies.